-The teaching-learning activities proposed for each of the sub-levels work at a distance using the UAb's e-learning platform (Moodle platform, duly customized according to the requirements of Universidade Aberta's Virtual Pedagogical Model, in which innovative technological tools specifically designed for online language learning have been integrated).
+The teaching-learning activities proposed for each of the levels function at a distance using the UAb's e-learning platform (Moodle platform, duly customized according to the requirements of Universidade Aberta's Virtual Pedagogical Model, in which innovative technological tools specifically designed for online language learning have been integrated).

-At the beginning of the first sub-level, trainees attend a one-week Online Familiarization Block, in order to become familiar with the virtual learning environment and with the particularities of pedagogical interaction in this context.
+At the beginning of the each level, learners attend a one-week Online Familiarization Block, in order to become familiar with the virtual learning environment and with the particularities of pedagogical interaction in this context.